-The Supreme Court continues to disseminate the Mississippi Youth Court Information Delivery System (MYCIDS) to the youth courts in the various counties.
-At this writing, the system is being used in 36 youth courts, is scheduled for installation in nine more, and additional 18 youth courts have requested it.
-The only limitation on the Court's ability to distribute the system statewide is the personnel available to the Court's Information
+The Supreme Court continues to disseminate the Mississippi Youth Court

-Technology Department to perform the installation and train the youth court personnel in its use.
+Information Delivery System (MYCIDS) to the youth courts in the various counties.
+At this writing, the system is being used in fifty-three (53) county sites, while seventeen (17) are scheduled for training and five (5) for demonstrations in 2010.
+The only limitation on the Court's ability to distribute the system statewide is the personnel available to the Court's Information Technology Department to perform the installation and train the youth court personnel in its use.
 This most successful case management system is highly regarded nationally.

-The Supreme Court and the Administrative Office of Courts function with a technology staff of a director, three systems administrators, two project managers, and three programer/analysts.
-These staff members distribute and maintain all computer hardware and soft ware to the trial courts and appellate courts, distribute and install MYCIDS and train, develop and maintain the appellate court case management system (CITS), maintain the Judicial Branch web site, and advise the court on future technology initiatives.
-Although the Court has not sought expansion of this office for FY 2008, it will be necessary to address its needs in the near future.
+The Supreme Court and the Administrative Office of Courts function with a technology staff of a director, two systems administrators, two software development project managers, three programmer/analysts, one web master/support specialist, and one business systems analyst.
+These staff members distribute and maintain all computer hardware and software to the trial courts and appellate courts, distribute and install MYCIDS and train, develop and maintain the appellate court case management system (CITS) and the AOC Statistical System (SCATS), maintain the Judicial Branch web site, and advise the Court on future technology initiatives.